BOARD OF DIRECTORS:

 Bennie Ross: Handyman/Maintenance.

-Rae Holt: KHOC Speaker and Representative.
+Rae Holt: KHOC Speaker and House Manager of Kingston House.

 Karie Kermath: ESL teacher/assistant for immigrants/refugees in KHOC housing.